 - Mobile Phone Forensics: It mainly deals with the examination and analysis of phones and smartphones and helps to retrieve contacts, call logs, incoming, and outgoing SMS, etc., and other data present in it.

 - Identification: Identifying what evidence is present, where it is stored, and how it is stored (in which format).
 Electronic devices can be personal computers, Mobile phones, PDAs, etc.

 - Preservation: Data is isolated, secured, and preserved.
 It includes prohibiting unauthorized personnel from using the digital device so that digital evidence, mistakenly or purposely, is not tampered with and making a copy of the original evidence.

 - Analysis: Forensic lab personnel reconstruct fragments of data and draw conclusions based on evidence.

 - Documentation: A record of all the visible data is created.
 It helps in recreating and reviewing the crime scene.
 All the findings from the investigations are documented.

 - Presentation: All the documented findings are produced in a court of law for further investigations.

 The procedure starts with identifying the devices used and collecting the preliminary evidence on the crime scene.
-Then the court warrant is obtained for the seizures of the evidences which leads to the seizure of the evidences.
-The evidences are then transported to the forensics lab for further investigations and the procedure of transportation of the evidence from the crime scene to labs are called chain of custody.
-The evidences are then copied for analysis and the original evidence is kept safe because analysis are always done on the copied evidence and not the original evidences.
+Then the court warrant is obtained for the seizure of the evidence which leads to the seizure of the evidence.

+The evidence are then transported to the forensics lab for further investigations and the procedure of transportation of the evidence from the crime scene to labs are called chain of custody.
+The evidence are then copied for analysis and the original evidence is kept safe because analysis are always done on the copied evidence and not the original evidence.

-The analysis is then done on the copied evidence for suspicious activities and accordingly the findings are documented in a non technical tone.
-The documented findings are then presented in the court of law for further investigations.
+The analysis is then done on the copied evidence for suspicious activities and accordingly, the findings are documented in a nontechnical tone.
+The documented findings are then presented in a court of law for further investigations.